dolmades/dolmades-cli/README.md

 ```
 ./dolmades serve name-of-dolmade
 ```
-This will create a clickable short cut on the desktop which will launch the corresponding dolmade.
-It can be safely deleted and recreated any time.
+This will create a clickable short cut on the desktop and a sub-menu entry which will launch the corresponding dolmade.
+It can be safely deleted and recreated anytime.

 ## Advanced